C-prakriti/Wildlife_Waterhole_Utilization/maps/GIS_workflow.md

   # GIS Processing Workflow
   ## Step 1: Imported the spatial layers
-  All vector and raster layers were imported into GIS software The following layers were used:
+  All vector and raster layers were imported into GIS software.
+  Following layers were used:
   - Road network
   - Settlement areas
   - Permanent water source